radajakub/GML-dim-reduction/README.md

 ## Installation

 To run the `final_notebook_colab.ipynb` on Google Colab no special installation is necessary.
-The notebook will promt the user to upload `source.zip` file which contains our codes from `./src/` folder and is located at the same level as `final_notebook_colab.ipynb`.
+The notebook will prompt the user to upload `source.zip` file which contains our codes from `./src/` folder and is located at the same level as `final_notebook_colab.ipynb`.
 This is the easiest way to use this package in Colab.

 To run the package and `final_notebook.ipynb` locally it is required to install dependencies by using: